Hanoi is a swirl of sweet chaos.

 Use Booking.com — my go-to booking website — to reserve hotels and hostels in Hanoi.
 Search Hostelworld to browse a gigantic database of affordable hostel options.
 Book with Airbnb to rent apartments, houses, or rooms from locals.

 Protect Your Trip

 Travel is unpredictable.
 Use World Nomads to insure your trip against illness, theft, injury, and cancellation.
 They’re widely trusted among backpackers and travelers worldwide.

 Photo Credit: 4

-Do you have any budget recommendations for Hanoi?
+Do you have any recommendations for seeing Hanoi in one day?
 Any questions about the food, culture, or people of Vietnam?
+How would you spend 24 hours in Hanoi?
 Let me know by leaving some feedback in the comments below!